JPMA President's Press Conference JPMA's Vision for 2035 and JPMA's Policy Proposals for 2025 were released.

 Strengthening Drug Discovery Capability

-Q1: You mentioned the organizational reform of AMED, but a framework and fund centered on the National Institute of Biomedical Innovation and Nutrition (NIBIO) is being established separately from this.
+Q1: You mentioned AMED's organizational reform, but a framework and fund centered on the National Institute of Biomedical Innovation (NIBIO) is also being established.
 How do you see this?

 A1: I would like the government to clarify its intention to create multiple frameworks for support, and if the frameworks are similar but different, the division of roles between them, and I would like the government to be aware that not only the division of roles but also the linkage of each framework can be effective.
-In addition, when the framework of the National Institute of Biomedical Innovation is not progressing well, we would like to propose a forum to discuss the issues, as it is a problem for the entire country.
+In addition, when the framework of the National Institute of Biomedical Innovation is not going well, we would like to propose a forum for discussing issues, as this is a problem for the entire country.

 Q2: What is the definition of a core industry?

-Q3: Isn't it possible for individual companies to work on strengthening drug discovery capabilities?
-What are you working on as an industry group?
+Q3: Isn't it possible for individual companies to work on strengthening drug discovery?
+What are you working on as an industry association?

-Q4: When and how will you seek a review of the ceiling for social security-related expenses (a ceiling that controls increases in spending)?
+Q4: When and how will you ask for a review of the ceiling for social security-related expenses (upper limit to control the increase in expenditures)?

-Q5: You mentioned benefits and burdens, but the windfall for medical expenses is strong and a review would be very difficult.
+Q5: You mentioned benefits and burdens, but the windfall on healthcare costs is so strong that a review would be very difficult.

 Revision of the NHI Drug Price System

-Q6: You say that it is necessary to revise the NHI drug price calculation system to one that better evaluates value.
+Q6: You mentioned the need to revise the NHI drug price calculation to a system that better evaluates value.
 Also, is only drugs subject to comparison?

-Q7: U.S. President Donald Trump has declared that pharmaceuticals will be subject to new tariffs.
+Q7: U.S. President Donald Trump has declared that pharmaceuticals will be subject to new tariffs; what impact will this have?

 Q&A session

-(Nobuyuki Kobayashi and Akiko Fujiwara, Industrial Policy Committee)
+(Nobuyuki Kobayashi and Akiko Fujiwara, Pharmaceutical Industrial Policy Committee)